sinbruh/group4-webapp/DESIGN.md

 The group will use clear images.

-There will not be blur for images.
+Use of blurred images will be avoided.

 ### Icons

 The group will use icons for different purposes.
-These may be seaching, logging in, and seeing information about cars.
+These may be searching, logging in, and viewing information about cars.
 E.g. a person symbol may be used to indicate how many seats are in a car.

 Both colored and black-and-white/greyscale icons will be used, depending on the purpose of the